erenktw/YOUTUBE-TWITCH-viewer-bot/README.md

 # Bot-YT-TW
-Yotube And Twitch Bot New 2022
+Youtube And Twitch Bot New 2022